maestrooo/rich-text-field/README.md

 This library uses [Slate](https://www.slatejs.org) under the hood (which is the same library that Shopify uses for their own rich text field editor, ensuring we get a consistent experience).

+This library relies on [Polaris Web Components](https://shopify.dev/docs/api/app-home) under the hood.
+To use it correctly, make sure you load Polaris Web Components [following the official instructions](https://shopify.dev/docs/api/app-home#getting-started).

 ---

 ## 🛠️ Usage